dataronio/juvix/docs/source/frontend/desugar.md

 1. Change the `Maybe` of the `to<Name>` to an `Either`.

-   This change at the current moment does not matter!
+   This change at the current moment does not matter.
 Namely because `Nothing` should never be triggered.
-This is due to the parser in [[../frontend][frontend]] excludes this possibility.
-However when [[https://github.com/heliaxdev/juvix/issues/751][syntax redesign]] comes in, this will no longer be the case.
-It would be great if the generated code could instead generate an `Either` where the left counts the number of arguments given and states precisely why it can't translate the given S-expression form into the type we want.
+It would be great, thought, if the generated code could instead generate an `Either` where the left counts the number of arguments given and states precisely why it can't translate the given S-expression form into the type we want.